tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 The people were extremely focused on their tasks.
 It was almost robotic.
 As we walked along I still could not make sense of what they were actually doing.
 It looked like they were manufacturing small plastic disks.
 One to a box I thought?
 What a waste.

-"What is it that we make here Dharbinder?" she paused and for a second I could swear I saw her cringe.
+"What is it that we make here Jesminder?" she paused and for a second I could swear I saw her cringe.
 Any sense of that was gone as she looked at me with a beaming smile.

 "My dear" she said in her lilting accent.
 "There is no need to worry.
 You will learn the job soon enough" the last sentence said pointedly but veiled in the politeness of her sing-songy cadence.